 Given the above, the LHS does not recommend any precinct upzonings and as such is inconsistent with the current version of the AHCS Guidelines, which focus on contributions being predicated on large scale precinct upzoning.
 Notwithstanding, the guidelines are much narrower in their scope than the Act, which provides for a broader range of conditions in which an Affordable Housing Contribution Scheme can apply.
-In particular, this Planning Proposal is consistent with the CI 7.32(1)(c) of the Act "the proposed development is allowed only because of the initial zoning of a site, or the rezoning of a site (emphasis added)."
+In particular, this Planning Proposal is consistent with the Cl 7.32(1)(c) of the Act "the proposed development is allowed only because of the initial zoning of a site, or the rezoning of a site (emphasis added)."
 The AHCS Guidelines too narrowly circumscribe the conditions for when affordable housing contributions can be levied by only focusing on the 'rezoning' and not the 'initial zoning'.
 Furthermore, the Act refers to a site, not precincts as the AHCS Guidelines focus on.
 The interpretation of 'initial zoning' indicates that if a development is permissible, whether that be through the existing zoning or rezoning, or proposes to remove affordable housing, then Council should be able to levy a contribution from the development; regardless of if the site has been a part of a significant rezoning.

-It is acknowledged that DPE did not support an action in the LHS reading "develop an affordable housing contributions scheme that is inconsistent with DPE guidelines" and asked Council to "revise its Affordable Housing Contribution Scheme to commit Council to examining the feasibility of levying affordable housing contributions for any new planning proposals that would result in development uplift or an increase in land value in line with SEPP 70 and the Department's Guideline for Developing an Affordable Housing Contribution Scheme."
+It is acknowledged that DPHI did not support an action in the LHS reading "develop an affordable housing contributions scheme that is inconsistent with DPHI guidelines" and asked Council to "revise its Affordable Housing Contribution Scheme to commit Council to examining the feasibility of levying affordable housing contributions for any new planning proposals that would result in development uplift or an increase in land value in line with SEPP 70 and the Department's Guideline for Developing an Affordable Housing Contribution Scheme."
 In response to this feedback, the recommended LEP clause wording under this Planning Proposal has been adjusted to provide opportunity for case by case feasibility testing - see proposed clause 6.14(3).

-Implementing a 1% contribution levy on all new residential flat buildings, independent living units, multi-dwelling housing, and shop top housing developments and a levy on all sites that receive uplift through planning controls will allow Council to secure much needed housing for the purposes of affordable housing to be made available to low-moderate income households through community housing providers.
+Implementing affordable housing contributions will allow Council to secure much needed housing for the purposes of affordable housing to be made available to low-moderate income households through community housing providers.